Palestine

 -

-WFP significantly expands its support to national institutions and promotes capacity-strengthening activities.
-WFP provides tools, guidance, and technical expertise to enhance national institutions' ability to monitor and analyze food insecurity, strengthen the National Social Safety Net, and expand livelihood projects to support national partners in protecting food systems.
+WFP supports national institutions and promotes capacity-strengthening activities.
+WFP provides tools, guidance and technical expertise to enhance national institutions' ability to monitor and analyse food insecurity, strengthen the National Social Safety Net, and expand livelihood projects to support national partners in protecting food systems.

 -